To Kill a Mockingbird: Biographical background and publication

 I never expected any sort of success with 'Mockingbird.' ...
 I was hoping for a quick and merciful death at the hands of the reviewers but, at the same time, I sort of hoped someone would like it enough to give me encouragement.
 Public encouragement.
 I hoped for a little, as I said, but I got rather a whole lot, and in some ways this was just about as frightening as the quick, merciful death I'd expected.

-Instead of a "quick and merciful death", Reader's Digest Condensed Books chose the book for reprinting in part, which gave it a wide readership immediately.
+Instead of a "quick, merciful death", Reader's Digest Condensed Books chose the book for reprinting in part, which gave it a wide readership immediately.
 Since the original publication, the book has never been out of print.

 Plot summary

-The story, told by Jean Louise "Scout" Finch, takes place during three years (1933–35) of the Great Depression in the fictional town of Maycomb, Alabama, the seat of Maycomb County.
+The story, told by Jean Louise "Scout" Finch, takes place during three years (1933–1935) of the Great Depression in the fictional town of Maycomb, Alabama, the seat of Maycomb County.
 Scout, who is six years old at the beginning of the book, lives with her older brother Jeremy, nicknamed Jem, and their widowed father Atticus, a middle-aged lawyer.
 They also have a black cook, Calpurnia, who has been with the family for many years and helps Atticus raise the two children.

 Jem and Scout befriend a boy named Charles Baker Harris, nicknamed Dill, who visits Maycomb to stay with his aunt each summer.
 The three children are terrified, yet fascinated, by their neighbor, the reclusive Arthur "Boo" Radley.
 The adults of Maycomb are hesitant to talk about Boo, and many of them have not seen him for many years.
 The children feed one another's imagination with rumors about his appearance and reasons for remaining hidden, and they fantasize about how to get him out of his house.
 After two summers of friendship with Dill, Scout and Jem find that someone is leaving them small gifts in a tree outside the Radley place.
 Several times the mysterious Boo makes gestures of affection to the children, but, to their disappointment, he never appears in person.
 One day, Boo's elder brother appears and abruptly encloses the hiding place where Boo had left carved figurines and trinkets for the children.

 Judge Taylor appoints Atticus to defend Tom Robinson, a black man who has been accused of raping a young white woman, Mayella Ewell.
 Although many of Maycomb's citizens disapprove, Atticus agrees to defend Tom to the best of his ability.
 Other children taunt Jem and Scout for Atticus's actions, calling him a "nigger-lover".
 Scout is tempted to stand up for her father's honor by fighting, even though he has told her not to.
 One night, Atticus faces a group of men intent on lynching Tom.
 Scout, Jem, and Dill unexpectedly show up, and Scout inadvertently breaks the mob mentality by recognizing and talking heart-to-heart to a classmate's father, causing the would-be lynchers to disperse.